contao/docs/docs/dev/framework/templates/architecture.md

 </pre>

 Instead of one single unique template per logical name, you now get a *hierarchy* of templates.
-First come the app's global and main template directory (see above), then of all bundles in inverse loading order (i.e. if you are loaded later, you're first).
-The [replacement logic][Contao Twig Inheritance Code] uses the hierarchy to always chooses the next logical representation that exists.
-By the way: Theme templates are somewhat special in that regard, for more details, please refer to their [own section](#themes) further down.
+First come the app's global and main template directory (see above), then those of all bundles in inverse loading order (if you are loaded later, you're first).
+The [replacement logic][Contao Twig Inheritance Code] uses the hierarchy to always choose the next logical representation that exists (potentially skipping over levels).

+By the way: Theme templates, though considered the most specific, are somewhat special in that regard.
+For more details, please refer to their [own section](#themes) further down.

 {{% notice tip %}}
 You can use the `debug:contao-twig` command to browse and better understand the built hierarchy.
-Read more on this in the article about [debugging](debugging) strategies.
+Read more on this in the article about [debugging](../debugging/#debug-contao-twig-command) strategies.
 {{% /notice %}}

 {{% example "Independent inheritance" %}}